dilEMMA16/plantbebes/content/bebes/stefani.md

 >Leaves and sap contain a skin irritant
 >
 >Most Alocasia plants can be propagated by clump or rhizome division.
 Cut off a piece of the underground rhizome and pot it up separately.
 Keep it warm and moist until new growth begins.
+>
+>The native habitat for these plants ranges from Southeast Asia to Australia

 </br>